-- 70% of IT decision-makers consider their organization’s ability to exploit value from big data as critical to their future success.
+- 70% of IT decision-makers consider their organization’s ability to exploit value from big data analytics as critical to their future success.

 - 65% say they risk becoming irrelevant and/or uncompetitive if they do not embrace big data.